-The second movement, Prayer for the Innocents, follows the first without a pause.
+The second movement, "Prayer for the Innocents," follows the first without a pause.
 It begins with a transition based on the opening three chords which leads into a solemn prayer.
 The prayer theme is first introduced in a baroque like fashion, and is then followed by a variant in Middle-Eastern style.
-Since one quiet cry sometimes expresses tragedy more powerfully than many words, this movement has fewer notes.
-While I was writing this movement, the horrible tragedy in Beslan, Russia, occurred.
-In memory of the children who passed away, the movement title is Prayer for the Innocents, a quote of the Russian archbishop praying for the victims’ souls.
+As a quiet cry can express tragedy more powerfully than many words, this movement is simpler in style.
+While I was writing this movement, the horrible massacre occurred in Beslan, Russia.
+In memory of the children who passed away, the movement's title, "Prayer for the Innocents," quotes a Russian archbishop praying for the victims’ souls.

 The third movement is entitled "Ruchot."
 This Hebrew word has multiple meanings, referring to winds, spirits, and souls.
 Desert winds are extremely unpredictable — one minute very weak, the next very strong.
 They carry sand with them and can cover or reveal anything in a matter of seconds.
 In a sense they can imitate spirits or souls — and are a kind of mirage